amattwithers/Usefull-Scripts/README.md

-# Usefull-Scripts
+# Configs

-A collection of scripts/config files that I have collected/written over the years.
+A collection of scripts and config files.

+## tmux

+* Tmux local install script when you don't have root access.